openwisp/openwisp-notifications/README.rst

 .. code-block:: python

-    # here we show how to configure celery with Redis but you can
+    # Here we are showing how to configure celery with Redis but you can
     # use other brokers if you want, consult the celery docs
     CELERY_BROKER_URL = 'redis://localhost/1'